Find out more about an extraordinary Chobe National Park Safari below:

 The History of Chobe National Park

-The park was founded in 1967 but its history goes further back than that.
+The park was founded in 1967, but its history goes further back than that.
 The first people to live in the area were the San Bushmen.
-The particular tribe living in the Chobe vicinity were called the Basarwa, and they lived a very simple but nomadic lifestyle.
+The particular tribe living in the Chobe vicinity were called the Basarwa, and they lived a straightforward but nomadic lifestyle.
 Many of their rock paintings can still be seen adorning the rocky hills of the park.
 In the early part of the twentieth century, they were joined by the Basubia and Sekgone tribes.

 By the time the 1930s rolled around, the then commissioner of Bechuanaland, the name Botswana had while under colonial rule, visited the area around the Chobe River and laid down a proposal to proclaim the whole area as a wildlife reserve.
-He was following the example set by South Africa when the Kruger National Park was proclaimed a wildlife sanctuary in an attempt to protect animals from hunting and to promote conservation.
-By 1932, an initial 24 000 square kilometres of land was set aside for conservation and hunting was strictly prohibited.
+He was following the example set by South Africa when the Kruger National Park was proclaimed a wildlife sanctuary to protect animals from hunting and promote conservation.
+By 1932, an initial 24 000 square kilometres of land was set aside for conservation and strictly prohibited hunting.

 Although the land had been preserved, it had not yet been proclaimed a national park.
-1943 brought about a plague of tsetse flies which forced the creation of the national park to be further delayed.
+1943 brought about a plague of tsetse flies, which forced the national park to be further delayed.
 It was only 10 years later, in 1953, that the land could be considered for “national preservation” status once more.
 In 1960, the Chobe Game Reserve was officially christened and in 1967, it became a national park.

-One of the big obstacles facing the park in the early years after its proclamation was the fact that there was already a number of industrial settlements in the area.
+One of the big obstacles facing the park in the early years after it proclaimed that there were already several industrial settlements in the area.
 The timber industry, in particular, had many investments in the Chobe region.
-Slowly but surely, each of the industries was removed from the park and by 1975, the park was free from industry although guests can still see the traces of this past while visiting the Serondela area.
+Slowly but surely, each of the industries was removed from the park, and by 1975, the park was free from industry although guests can still see the traces of this past while visiting the Serondela area.

 An Abundance of Animals

-The park is situated in the North of Botswana and it is but a short distance away from the iconic Okavango Delta.
-Home to Africa’s biggest population of elephant and with an abundance of Cape buffalo, Chobe is the place to go on safari in Botswana.
+The park is situated in the North of Botswana, and it is but a short distance away from the iconic Okavango Delta.
+Home to Africa’s biggest elephant population and with an abundance of Cape buffalo, Chobe is the place to go on safari in Botswana.
 For many months of the year, the park is dry, and guests will see huge herds of elephant and buffalo attempting to find food on the barren grasslands.

-There are an estimated 12 000 elephants living here and they are often seen frolicking in the waters of the Chobe River, living a life free from danger.
+An estimated 12 000 elephants live here, and they are often seen frolicking in the waters of the Chobe River, living a life free from danger.
 The river is also home to a massive hippo population and crocodiles are often spotted.
 For those hoping to capture rare birds on film, Chobe offers some of the best opportunities to do so.